feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 ## Design

+Autocomplete consists of three components:

+- a text input field
+- a drop-down select menu
+- one or more chips

-Autocomplete consists of three components: a text input field, a drop-down select menu and chips.
-The hover and focus states for an autocomplete pattern are inherited from the text input field component.
-The hover, select and focus states for the menu are inherited from the drop-down select menu and the chip hover and focus states apply as well.
+The hover and focus states for the autocomplete pattern are inherited from the `input` component.<br />
+The hover, select and focus states for the menu are inherited from the `dropdown` component.<br />
+Chips are used directly from the `chip` component.

 ## Examples